gabriellemia/rock-paper-scissors/README.md

 Create a rock paper scissors game, playable in the console against computer.
 Should have a points counter displayed.
-Should alert win, lose or tie after 3 rounds.
+Should alert a string of either win, lose or tie after each round.
+Then return another string at the end of game win or lose.
+Then ask player another round or finish.